 Gimme a little bit o’ jealousy

-It has been said, “A little jealousy, ironically can go along way.
-Women (and men) like being loved and wanted and a secure arm round the waist drawing you in can be great fun.
+It has been said, “A little jealousy, ironically can go a long way.
+Women (and men) like being loved and wanted and a secure arm around the waist drawing you in can be great fun.
 Small amounts of jealousy (very small in a playful way) can be attractive and sexy.
-But its knowing when things have gone too far that matters.
+But it’s knowing when things have gone too far that matters.
 Many women have admitted to me that a man who has not a single jealous bone in his body cannot really love her.
 A man needs to show he cares by drawing her in occasionally.
 Both parties feel good from this.
 But it has to be kept under control.”
 (TopDatingips.com)

 Jealousy as an early sign of abuse

 Jealousy is an early sign of possible abusive tendencies in your partner.
 I must, however, make it clear that not all abusive people are jealous in nature nor are all jealous people necessarily abusive.
 More than that though, jealousy can be an early indicator of the potential for abusive by your partner.